IGL-Bench: Establishing the Comprehensive Benchmark for Imbalanced Graph Learning: Introduction

 \section{Introduction}

-Graphs are widely acknowledged as powerful for representing networks such as social networks~\cite{fan2019graph, zhang2022robust}, citation networks~\cite{sen2008collective, xu2018powerful}, e-commerce networks~\cite{li2020hierarchical, zhang2022efraudcom}, \etc. In graphs, nodes represent individual entities, and edges signify relationships between nodes.
-Graph representation learning seeks to embed the graph structures (nodes, edges, or entire graphs) into a low-dimensional space while retaining their structural semantics~\cite{zhang2020deep}.
-Recently, Graph Neural Networks (GNNs)~\cite{kipf2016semi, hamilton2017inductive, velickovic2017graph} have emerged as the dominant approach for graph representation learning owing to their exceptional ability to leverage both the graph topology and node attributes.
+Graphs are widely acknowledged as powerful for representing networks such as social networks~\citep{fan2019graph}, citation networks~\citep{sun2021sugar,li2023adaptive,sun2022graph}, e-commerce networks~\citep{li2020hierarchical, yuan2023environment}, \etc. In graphs, nodes represent individual entities, and edges signify relationships between nodes.
+Graph representation learning seeks to embed the graph (nodes, edges, or entire graphs) into a low-dimensional space while retaining their structural semantics~\citep{zhang2020deep}.
+Graph Neural Networks (GNNs)~\citep{kipf2016semi, hamilton2017inductive, velickovic2017graph} have emerged as the dominant approach for graph representation learning owing to their exceptional ability to leverage both the graph topology and node properties.

 Though GNNs achieve satisfying performance in various tasks, they are typically designed assuming that training data is comprehensive and balanced.
-However, real-world graph data often feature imbalanced distributions with some parts possessing abundant data while others are scarce~\cite{liu2023survey}, which greatly compromises task performance.
+However, real-world graph data often feature imbalanced distributions with some parts possessing abundant data while others are scarce~\citep{qin2024graph}, which greatly compromises task performance.
 The non-Euclidean nature of graph data precludes the use of traditional imbalance learning algorithms, presenting a considerable obstacle to the deployment of GNNs in real-world scenarios, which is also a heated research topic in the community.
+As graph learning enters the new era of large models, there are a number of graph foundation models~\citep{liu2023towards} that depend on a wide range of graph data for pre-training, enabling them to obtain base models that generalize across diverse domains and tasks.
+Unexpectedly, massive imbalanced graph data inevitably introduces intrinsic biases, presenting significant challenges for subsequent prompt-based fine-tuning for downstream applications.